Pwd9000-ML/terraform-azurerm-sonarqube-aci-internal/examples/vnet_integrated_with_builtin_network_resources/README.md

 For an example of how to create the required **networking prerequisites** separately to the **SonarQube instance** by setting the parameter: `"var.create_networking_prereqs = false"`.

 See **[VNET integrated deployment - existing network resources](https://github.com/Pwd9000-ML/terraform-azurerm-sonarqube-aci-internal/tree/master/examples/vnet_integrated_with_existing_network_resources):**
-For an example on how to create and integrate the SonarQube instance on exisiting network resources by setting the parameter: `"create_networking_prereqs = false"`.
+For an example on how to create and integrate the SonarQube instance on existing network resources by setting the parameter: `"create_networking_prereqs = false"`.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements